OFFENCES AGAINST HUMAN BODY

 The Government is trying to control the situation to its best but is not able to completely stop it.
 This is somewhere because of the lack of implementation of law in countries to some extent and people know the loopholes of their respective systems that help them to come out easily.
 Hence though there are laws governing them, the strict implementation should be ensured.

 KIDNAPPING & ABDUCTION

-Kidnapping and Abduction are one of the categories of crimes against human body.
-It is practised against male, female or transgender.
-They are prevalent not only in India but in every part of world.
+Kidnapping and Abduction are some of the categories of crimes against the human body.
+It is practiced against male, female or transgender.
+They are prevalent not only in India but in every part of the world.

 ‘Abduction’ means when force is applied in taking someone.
 It means compelling a person, or to induce him to go from where he is to another place

 There is a thin line of difference between kidnapping and abduction.